marshmallow-code/marshmallow-sqlalchemy/docs/recipes.rst

 Transient Object Creation
 =========================

 Sometimes it might be desirable to deserialize instances that are transient (not attached to a session).
-In these cases you can specify an option in the `Meta <marshmallow_sqlalchemy.ModelSchemaOpts>` class of a `ModelSchema <marshmallow_sqlalchemy.ModelSchema>`.
+In these cases you can specify the `transient` option in the `Meta <marshmallow_sqlalchemy.ModelSchemaOpts>` class of a `ModelSchema <marshmallow_sqlalchemy.ModelSchema>`.

 .. code-block:: python